- Changes that you make in System Preferences aren't saved after you quit System Preferences.

 - If the Sharing & Permissions section at the bottom of the window isn't open, click the triangle in that section to open it.

-- If the Lock button at the bottom of the window shows a closed lock , click the lock and enter an administrator name and password.
+- If the lock at the bottom of the window is closed , click the lock and enter an administrator name and password.